Social support: Sources

 Social support can come from a variety of sources, including (but not limited to): family, friends, romantic partners, pets, community ties, and coworkers.
 Sources of support can be natural (e.g., family and friends) or more formal (e.g., mental health specialists or community organizations).
 The source of the social support is an important determinant of its effectiveness as a coping strategy.
 Support from a romantic partner is associated with health benefits, particularly for men.
-However, one study has found that although support from spouses buffered the negative effects of work stress, it did not buffer the relationship between marital and parental stresses, because the spouses were implicated in these situations.However, work-family specific support worked more to alleviate work-family stress that feeds into marital and parental stress.
-Employee humor is negatively associated with burnout, and positively with, stress, health and stress coping effectiveness.
+However, one study has found that although support from spouses buffered the negative effects of work stress, it did not buffer the relationship between marital and parental stresses, because the spouses were implicated in these situations.
+However, work-family specific support worked more to alleviate work-family stress that feeds into marital and parental stress.
+Employee humor is negatively associated with burnout, and positively with health and stress coping effectiveness.
 Additionally, social support from friends did provide a buffer in response to marital stress, because they were less implicated in the marital dynamic.

 Early familial social support has been shown to be important in children's abilities to develop social competencies, and supportive parental relationships have also had benefits for college-aged students.
 Teacher and school personnel support have been shown to be stronger than other relationships of support.
 This is hypothesized to be a result of family and friend social relationships to be subject to conflicts whereas school relationships are more stable.